This is an introduction to the EPA licensing system, providing a simple and concise overview of what it means to hold an EPA authorisation.

 - Application for authorisation: An application form is required to be completed by the applicant and submitted to the EPA.

-- Public is notified: A public notice must be published in a newspaper circulating generally in the state (and if deemed appropriate, the local newspaper), and the EPA will write to adjacent land owner/occupiers within 60 metres of the facility about the application and the type of activity that is being proposed.
-Members of the public will be given a minimum period of at least 14 days to submitte comments.
+- Public is notified: A public notice must be published on the EPA website and/or in a newspaper circulating generally in the state (and if deemed appropriate, the local newspaper), and the EPA will write to adjacent land owner/occupiers within 60 metres of the facility about the application and the type of activity that is being proposed.
+Members of the public will be given a minimum period of at least 14 days to submit comments.

 - Authorisation conditions established: The EPA will determine the appropriate conditions of licence, exemption or works approval after considering written public submissions and responses from the applicant.